 Shopping in Miami

 78. Brickell City Centre – This shopping center in the city’s commercial district offers upscale shopping and dining, as well as a Saturday farmer’s market and yoga classes.

 79. Bal Harbour Shops – Window shop the iconic luxury brand outdoor mall on Collins Avenue.
 High-end Miami shopping at its most glamorous

 80. Aventura Mall – This upscale indoor mall spans more than 2,400,000 square feet in the suburban community of Aventura.
 You’ll find endless shops, eateries, and services here, all within a 20-minute drive from downtown Miami.

 81. Dolphin Mall – Forgot something?
-This sprawling center just west of Miami featuring over 200 retailers, including outlet stores and name-brand discounters.
+This sprawling center just west of Miami features over 200 retailers, including outlet stores and name-brand discounters.
 Many of the local hotels feature shuttle service to the mall, as it’s a popular destination for those looking for chic on a discount.
-Catch a movie at the 19-screen cinema or dinner at many of the center’s restaurants.
+Catch a movie at the 19-screen cinema or have dinner at many of the center’s restaurants.